Gener Gito

 Gener Malaluan Gito (born July 17, 1971) is a Filipino lawyer, educator, and politician who currently serves as an Associate Justice of the Sandiganbayan.
-He was appointed to the position by President Ferdinand Marcos Jr. on October 10, 2024.
+He was appointed to the position by President Bongbong Marcos on October 10, 2024.
 Prior to his appointment, Gito was the Presiding Judge of the Regional Trial Court (RTC) of Muntinlupa City, Branch 206.

 Early life and education

 Gener M. Gito is a native of Victoria, Oriental Mindoro.

 He earned his Bachelor of Arts degree in Political Science from the University of Batangas and his Juris Doctor from San Sebastian College–Recoletos.
 After a decade in active litigation, he pursued further studies, completing his Master of Laws at the Pamantasan ng Lungsod ng Maynila with a thesis titled Chipping Off Executive Privilege: A Legislative Dilemma, graded "Excellent" by a panel headed by Justice Vicente V. Mendoza.
 He later obtained his Doctor of Civil Law degree from the University of Santo Tomas, graduating summa cum laude in 2016.